upa/mscp/README.md

 `mscp`, a variant of `scp`, copies files over multiple ssh (sftp) sessions.
 Multiple threads in mscp transfer (1) multiple files simultaneously and (2) a large file in parallel.
+It may shorten the waiting time for transferring a lot of/large files over networks.

+You can use `mscp` like `scp`, e.g., `mscp example.com:srcfile /tmp/dstfile`.
+Remote hosts only need to run `sshd` supporting the SFTP subsystem, and you need to be able to ssh to the hosts (as usual).

+Differences from `scp` are:

-The usage of mscp is similar to scp, e.g., `mscp example.com:srcfile /tmp/dstfile`, except remote glob on remote shell expansion and `-r` is not needed on mscp.
+- remote glob on remote shell expansion is not supported.
+- remote to remote copy is not supported.
+- `-r` option is not needed.
+- and any other differences I have not noticed and implemented...

 ## Build